numical/ubibot/packages/tutorial/README.md

 Run up multiple tabs and wonder at the state being maintained on each.

 ## next steps
 If you have got this far you might be feeling a little cheated.

 We have covered various boilerplate libraries that give us testable, conversational interfaces.
 But what about the actual conversations themselves?
 So far we have been limited to echoing the user - something that can be done in a lot less code.

 This is deliberate.
 The Ubibot ecosystem is there to help anyone who wants to go off and develop their own implementation of the ```respondTo``` API.
 Please do!

-Or you can take a look at Ubibot's suggested implementation - a non AI system of contextualised heuristics.
+**Or...** you can take a look at Ubibot's suggested implementation - a non-AI system of contextualised heuristics backed by natural language understanding.
 Sounds cool?
-It's meant to...
+It is meant to...
 If so, go sink your teeth into the real fun at [```@numical/ubibot-engine```](../ubibot-engine/README.md).

 Thanks for reading so far.